BDavid3/portfolio/README.md

 --- Portfolio Tracker ---

 Here you can find my ongoing investments.
-It calculates the:
+It calculates:
 - the current amount of shares held
 - the avarage 1 share price
 - the net invested value(which is the deposited money)